 Yes!
 Each sibling of a registered child receives up to a $42 discount (depending on the semester).
 Be sure to register all of your children at the same time in order to receive the discount.

-We also offer a military discount of 10% off the first registrant's tuition fee.
+We also offer a military discount of 10% off your tuition fee.
 Email us a copy of your military ID and we will send you the military discount coupon code.
-(Please note: military discount is not valid for classes at the Vienna Community Center or the Sherwood Center).
+(Please note: military discount is not valid for classes at the Sherwood Center).

 As a member of the Music Together family, you have access to the Family Music Zone™.
 You'll be able to download each semester's songs, view a digital copy of your songbook, get new activities to try at home, and learn more about your child's music development.
 The Family Music Zone is at https://www.musictogether.com/account.
 For more information about accessing your account, you may read this document: Creating an Account on Family Music Zone.